aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/docsaveoptions/_index.md

 ```

 Sets a value determining how DrawingML shapes are rendered.

+ **Remarks:**

 The default value is [DmlRenderingMode.FALLBACK](../../com.aspose.words/dmlrenderingmode/\#FALLBACK).

 This property is used when the document is exported to fixed page formats.